A study on certain bounds of the rna number and some characterizations of the parity signed graphs: Introduction

 \subsection{Parity Signed graphs}

-All the graphs considered in this paper are simple and connected unless mentioned otherwise, and for the basic terminologies, we refer to \cite{harary2018graph, west2001introduction}.
+All the graphs considered in this paper are simple and connected, and for the basic terminologies, we refer to \cite{harary1969graph, west1999introduction}.
 Let $G$ be a graph with $p$ vertices and $q$ edges.
 Let us denote the order of $G$ as $p(G)$ and $ G$'s size as $q(G)$.
 Let $E(G)$ be the set of all edges of $G$ and $V(G)$ be the set of all vertices of $G$.
 If $A$ and $B$ are two disjoint sets of vertices of $G$, then $E(A, B)$ is a set of edges between $A$ and $B$.
-We denote the order of a set $C$ by $|C|$.
-If $H\subseteq V(G)$, then $\subgraph{H}$ denotes the subgraph of $G$ induced by $H$.
-A Harary partition is a partition of $V(G)$ into two disjoint sets $V_1$ and $V_2$ such that $|p(V_1)-p(V_2)|\leq 1$.\\ A \it{signed} graph $S=(G,\sigma)$ is a simple graph in which $+$ or $-$ signs are assigned to each edge of $G$, where $\sigma: E(G)\to \{+,-\}$ and $\sigma$ is called a signature.
-Frank Harary introduced the concept of signed graphs in \cite{harary_notion_1953}, and since then, the domain of signed graphs has received much attention.
-This paper deals with a specific type of signed graph called \it{parity signed graph} first defined in Acharya and Kureethara\cite{acharya_parity_2021}.For a given graph $G$, let $f:V(G)\to \{1,2,\ldots,n\}$ be a bijective mapping, and $\sigma(uv)=+$, if $f(u)$ and $f(v)$ have the same parity and $\sigma(uv)=-$, if $f(u)$ and $f(v)$ have opposite parity.
+We denote the order of a set $C$ by $|C|$.\\ A \textit{signed} graph $S=(G,\sigma)$ is a simple graph in which $+$ or $-$ signs are assigned to each edge of $G$, where $\sigma: E(G)\to \{+,-\}$ and $\sigma$ is called a signature.
+Frank Harary introduced the concept of signed graphs (\cite{harary_notion_1953}), and since then, the domain of signed graphs has received great attention.
+This paper deals with a specific type of signed graph called \textit{parity signed graph} first defined by \cite{acharya_parity_2021}.
+For a given graph $G$, let $f:V(G)\to \{1,2,\ldots,n\}$ be a bijective mapping, and $\sigma(uv)=+$, if $f(u)$ and $f(v)$ have the same parity and $\sigma(uv)=-$, if $f(u)$ and $f(v)$ have opposite parity.
 The resultant signed graph is called a parity signed graph.
-Let us denote a parity signed graph $S=(G,\sigma)$ by $G_\sigma$. \it{Parity signed graphs} were first defined in Acharya and Kureethara\cite{acharya_parity_2021}.
+Let us denote a parity signed graph $S=(G,\sigma)$ by $G_\sigma$.
 Let $E^-(G_\sigma)$ be a set of negative edges in a parity signed graph and let $Si(G)$ be the set of all parity signatures for the underlying graph $G$.
-We define the \it{rna} number of $G$ as $\rna{G}=\min\{p(E^-(G_\sigma)):\sigma \in Si(G)\}$.\\ Acharya \it{et al}.\cite{acharya_characterizations_2021} studied parity signed graphs further.
-Sehrawat and Bhattacharjya studied the $rna$ number in the case of generalized Petersen graphs in \cite{sehrawat_rna_2021}.
-Kang \it{et al}. solved few open problems and proved a non-trivial upper bound for the \it{rna} number in \cite{jin2021study}.
+We define the \textit{rna} number of $G$ as $\rna{G}=\min\{p(E^-(G_\sigma)):\sigma \in Si(G)\}$.\\ \cite{acharya_characterizations_2021} studied parity signed graphs further. \cite{sehrawat_rna_2021} studied the $rna$ number in the case of generalized Petersen graphs. \cite{jin2021study} solved few open problems and proved a non-trivial upper bound for the \textit{rna} number. \\ Let us recall with the characterization theorem for parity signed graph. \begin{theorem}\cite{acharya_characterizations_2021} A signed graph S is a parity signed graph if and only if its vertex set V(S) can be partitioned into two subsets $V_1(S)$ and $V_2(S)$ such that negative edges lie across $V_1(S)$ and $V_2(S)$ and $||V_1(S)|-|V_2(S)|| \leq 1$. \end{theorem}